USA Banner

 Our division works with federal, local, and nonprofit sponsors and partners on innovative approaches to improving safety for Vulnerable Road Users (VRUs) engaged in active transportation, including through development of novel tools, technology and market assessment, and support for early deployment.
 Examples include:

-Our division works with several sponsors to provide technical and programmatic support for federal sustainability requirements that apply to DOT facilities and operational assets.
+Our division works with several sponsors to provide technical and programmatic support for federal energy efficiency and sustainability requirements that apply to U.S. DOT facilities and operational assets under the Energy Act of 2020; the Energy Independence and Security Act of 2007 (EISA); the Energy Policy Act of 2005 (EPAct); the National Energy Conservation Policy Act of 1978 (NECPA), as amended; and the Federal Buildings Personnel Training Act of 2010 (FBPTA).
 Examples include:

-• Performing data synthesis, analysis, and performance reporting for federal sustainability and climate resilience requirements
+- Performing data analysis and performance reporting for federal sustainability and resilience requirements.

 Meet Our Team